The Pulse of K-Entertainment

 #FANTASY BOYS#BAE173#Doha#PocketDol Studio#Phunky Studio#K-Pop legal disputes

-The timeline makes the PocketDol crisis look wider, not smaller.
-The same Soompi report says Doha and the six FANTASY BOYS members first filed in November 2025 seeking confirmation that their exclusive contracts did not exist and injunctions suspending their validity.
+The timeline makes the PocketDol Studio crisis look wider, not smaller.
+According to the same Soompi report, Doha and the six FANTASY BOYS members first filed in November 2025 seeking confirmation that their exclusive contracts did not exist and injunctions suspending their validity.
 The court granted the six FANTASY BOYS members relief on April 16, then confirmed on April 21 that Doha won his injunction too.
 CBS NoCut News reported that Doha's ruling also bars PocketDol Studio from interfering with his entertainment activities or restricting deals with third parties, which is a serious practical shift, not a symbolic one.
 If you have been tracking PocketDol for a while, this is the point where a label dispute starts reading like an agency stability problem.
 One group conflict can be explained away.
 Parallel wins across two acts under the same company are much harder to brush off as isolated friction.

 The court's reasoning cuts straight to accounting and artist rights